The Gift of Prophecy in the Last Days

 Spirit.
 However, prophecy in its most general meaning is to "speak under

 inspiration" of the Holy Spirit.
-Strong's Help defines prophecy
+Strong's Help defines prophecy (propheteuo)with " to foretell

-(propheteuo)with " to foretell events, … speak under inspiration,
+events, … speak under inspiration, exercise the prophetic office

-exercise the prophetic office :- prophesy."
+:- prophesy."
 Also W.E.
-Vine, An
+Vine, An Expository Dictionary of New Testament

-was purely predictive, … prophecy is not necessarily, nor even primarily,
+Words: “Though much of O.T. prophecy was purely predictive, … prophecy is not necessarily, nor

-natural means, … it is the forth-telling
+known by natural means, … it is the

-word "edification" means to build up spiritually.
-When one exhorts
+consolation."
+The word "edification" means to build up

-they implore one to take heed to what they've said.
-And the consolation means
+spiritually.
+When one exhorts they implore one to take heed to what they've

-"comfort."
-Most do not think of prophecy in the first century as
+said.
+And the consolation means "comfort."
+Most do not think of

-being these as one spoke under inspiration.
+prophecy in the first century as being these as one spoke under

-A proper definition of “the last days,”
+A proper definition of “the

 Many people find it interesting to learn